arso-project/sonar-docs/docs/schema.md

 }
 ```

-The `index` property of each field controls how content is indexed into the secondary indexes.
+The `index` property of each field controls how content is indexed into the secondary indexes that are mounted on the island.